-Programs are required to report Milestone assessments of the 21 sub-competencies semi-annually for every fellow in a pediatric subspecialty training program.
+Programs are required to report Milestone assessments of the required sub-competencies semiannually for every fellow in a pediatric subspecialty training program.
+Reporting of new Milestones (Milestones 2.0) begins in fall 2023.

-To find descriptions of accreditation, program requirements and to access the ADS system, www.acgme.org
+To find descriptions of accreditation, program requirements and to access the ADS system, visit www.acgme.org